Have you ever thought about the fact that you can actually get paid to receive calls?

-Whether you’re an IT specialist or an English teacher, you could be helping people from Kuala Lumpur to Lisbon from the comfort of your lounge in Leeds, using only your phone.
+Whether you’re an IT specialist or an English teacher, you could be helping people from Kuala Lumpur to Lisbon from the comfort of your lounge in Leeds.

 If you’re an expert in any field, you could also offer your support over the phone to those with similar interests or problems.

-Common examples would be offering support to people with specific medical conditions or parents with children who suffer from certain learning disabilities.
+Common examples would be offering support to people with specific medical conditions, or parents whose children suffer from learning disabilities.

-If you run a company you can provide premium support to your most valued customers, or offer high priority support for paying customers.
+If you run a company, you can provide premium support to your most valued customers.
+You can also offer high priority support for paying customers.

 Providing recorded information

 This would normally be relevant for things like news headlines, weather updates and horoscopes.
-But, really, the options are limitless.
-Perhaps you live close to a great surf spot, so why not record a daily update that other keen wave riders can call in for and make an extra buck or two for trips of your own?
+Really, the options are limitless.
+Perhaps you live close to a great surf spot, so why not record a daily update on the surf?

 The only problem with all of these great ideas is the fact that landlines are quickly becoming irrelevant.

-We live in an era where instant connections are possible at the click of a button on our mobile phones, where we can see our loved-ones faces while talking to them over video instead of just hearing their voices through an uncomfortable receiver against our ear.
+We live in an era where instant connections are possible at the click of a button on our mobile phones.
+We can see our loved-ones’ faces while talking to them over video instead of just hearing their voices.

-This is why EagleDial has come up with their new pay-per-minute phone and video call solution disrupting the premium rate number industry.
+This is why EagleDial has come up with its new pay-per-minute phone and video call solution.

 “We think it should be quick and easy to get a pay-per-minute service line.
 We believe that the existing market offers an out-dated solution and we want to take it to the next level.
 Many people today have a work mobile or a cash card phone, making it difficult to reach them with premium rate services.
 This will change with EagleDial,” says Linda von Beetzen, CEO of EagleDial.